filipsnastins/tomodachi-testcontainers/README.md

 See [Re-mapping paths](https://coverage.readthedocs.io/en/7.3.2/cmd.html#re-mapping-paths) in the `coverage.py` documentation, and configuration example in the [pyproject.toml](pyproject.toml) (search for 'tool.coverage' section).

+See an example of how the combined test coverage looks at <https://app.codecov.io/gh/filipsnastins/tomodachi-testcontainers>.
+The [examples/](examples/) services are tested only with Testcontainer tests, and their coverage is included in the final report.

 ## Troubleshooting common issues

 - Error on running tests with pytest: `ScopeMismatch: You tried to access the function scoped fixture